Tallinn City Theatre

 Sound designer: Arbo Maran

-The performance consists of two acts and lasts for 2 hours and 50 minutes.
+The performance lasts for 3 hours and 50 minutes including an intermission.